 - Keep the cuttings moist at all times and expose them to good amounts of sunlight and air circulation.

-This is similar to the stick-in-the-mud method with one difference: You need clear quart-size glass jars to cover the rose cuttings.
+This is similar to the garden soil method with one difference: You need clear quart-size glass jars to cover the rose cuttings.
 Or, you can always substitute 2-litre plastic bottles with their bottoms cut off.

 - Cut off a 6-inch long rose stem and remove the bottom leaves.